ar-i/scrapebin/README.md

 # scrapebin

+>**IMPORTANT**: This is under active development (aka "I'm tinkering around
+>constantly") and most likely won't work.
+Do not rely on this.
+There are plenty
+>of actually good pastebin-scraping tools out there!

 This is a simple scraper for [Pastebin](https://pastebin.com), powered by their Scraping API.
 It's designed to provide basic functionality without configuration effort.